hairuoguo/hypothesis-posing-proving/notes/2018-10-3_Meeting_notes.md

 * is it possible to pose this as a RL problem?
 * lower boundary (if can't find good metric for good hypothesis -- using crowdsourcing to find good metric could be an interesting project in itself)
 * do we need to have an agent be able to solve hypotheses in order to determine if a hypothesis is good or not?
+* what format should hypothesis be in -- should it be natural language or formal logic?

 ### Hypothesis Proving